Note: For a more complete set student policies and procedures for the School of Medicine, refer to the Student Handbook.

 The Dean or Associate Dean may put a student on emergency administrative leave until the next meeting of the Committee on Students.
 A student whose behavior arouses serious concern may be required to submit an appropriate immediate laboratory testing.
 Refusal to undergo these evaluations will result in being dropped from the rolls of the school.

 A student desiring to withdraw or go on a leave of absence from the School of Medicine must give notice in writing to the Dean or Associate Dean.
-When the withdrawal or the leave of absence from the school becomes official, credits or refunds for tuition (less a $100 processing fee) are given at the beginning of each semester in accordance with the following schedule which is in accordance with the 1992 Amendments to the Higher Education Act.
+When the withdrawal or the leave of absence from the school becomes official, credits or refunds for tuition are given at the beginning of each semester in accordance with the following schedule which is in accordance with the 1992 Amendments to the Higher Education Act.

-During the fifth, sixth, and seventh weeks of classes, 70% credit* will be issued.
+3. During the fifth or sixth weeks of classes, 70% credit will be issued.

-During the eighth and ninth weeks of classes, 60% credit* will be issued.
+4. During the seventh or eighth weeks of classes, 50% credit will be issued.

-During the twelfth, thirteenth and fourteenth week of classes, 40% credit* will be issued.
+5. During the ninth week of classes, 40% credit will be issued.

-After the fourteenth week of classes, NO credit will be issued.
+6. After the ninth week of classes, NO credit will be issued.

 The Deans of the School of Medicine or the Registrar will determine which resolve questions with regard to the above schedule for calculating credits or refunds.
 Credit or refunds are calculated by semester, not by quarter, block, or rotation, and are for tuition only (i.e., does not include health insurance and disability insurance).